 Brexit and Ireland

 After a number of delays and extensions, the UK left the European Union at 11:00 pm on 31 January 2020.
-The UK is now in a transition period, which will cease on 31 December 2020 (unless the UK asks for an extension before 1 July).
+The UK is now in a transition period, which will cease on 31 December 2020.

-During the transition period, the UK will maintain EU free movement principles, which means that UK citizens, along with its goods and services, will be able to move freely throughout the EU.
-EU citizens will also continue to have the right to live and work in the UK as beforehand.
+During the transition period, the UK maintains EU free movement principles, which means that UK citizens, along with its goods and services, can move freely throughout the EU.
+EU citizens also continue to have the same right to live and work in the UK as beforehand.

 The UK and EU will use the transition period to negotiate a permanent arrangement to determine the future relationship between the UK and the EU.

 Ireland and the UK have stated their continued commitment to the Common Travel Area, which gives residency and travel rights (among other things) to Irish citizens in the UK, and British citizens in Ireland.
 You can read more about ‘Residence rights of UK citizens in Ireland’.

 Budget 2021 was prepared on the assumption that there will be no bilateral trade deal between the UK and EU.
 This would mean that the UK and the EU will trade on World Trade Organisation (WTO) terms in 2021.

 The Budget provides €340 million for Brexit measures.